Shell Patterns for Easy Code Migrations

 TL;DR: see how your code responds to not being able to reach a dependency

-1docker disconnect <network-id / network-name> <container-id / container-name>
+docker disconnect <network-id / network-name> <container-id / container-name>

-2docker connect <network-id / network-name> <container-id / container-name>
+docker connect <network-id / network-name> <container-id / container-name>

 We recently ran into a production issue where a few of our main API containers were briefly unable to reach our RabbitMQ instance, and this surfaced a latent problem with our reconnection logic.
 The messages that go into Rabbit are exclusively side effects — things like a push notification when a user sends another user a message.
 If something briefly interrupts Rabbit connectivity, the API server should still be able to mostly function normally (unlike if it were unable to reach our primary AWS RDS cluster).
 The API-side Rabbit code was designed to reconnect during a network interruption, buffering messages in memory in the meantime.
 Our logs showed this process wasn't working as intended — the buffer filled up and we never reconnected to Rabbit.

 After a couple quick fixes didn't resolve the issue, we realized we didn't have a clear picture of what the underlying library node-amqp was doing when it encountered a connection issue.
-What our investigation found is related to node-amqp specifically, and the Node event emitter model more generally1, but the docker network commands we used should be useful for any dockerized service.
+What our investigation found is related to node-amqp specifically, and the Node event emitter model more generally[^1], but the docker network commands we used should be useful for any dockerized service.

 We were working with two different objects, a node-ampq Connection and an associated Channel.
 When we tried docker killing the Rabbit container, the API-side Rabbit client closed gracefully — not a match with what we saw from our logging.
 We needed to understand the events emitted by these two objects during an unexpected network problem.